Akuli/3d-game-experiment/README.md

 - Play again button: F5.
 This is for compatibility with games where you can play again by refreshing the browser window.
 - Player and place chooser button: enter or space.

+In the map editor, the keyboard is quite limited (use mouse instead):
+- Selection: arrow keys
+- Add/remove wall: enter
+- Done editing: Escape

+Map editor's delete confirming dialog:
+- Yes: Y
+- No: N or Escape

 ## Broken Things